rosebox/rosebox/README.md

 - [A Simple image carousel](https://codesandbox.io/s/image-carousel-rosebox-h1urb?file=/src/App.tsx)
 - More examples of react-components using Rosebox can be found [here](https://github.com/hugonteifeh/react-components)

+## VScode extension 📟

+There is a new [VScode-extension](https://marketplace.visualstudio.com/items?itemName=hugonteifeh.rosebox-language-server-extension) for rosebox, which provides color intellisense in files matching the `*.rb.ts` pattern.

 ## Roadmap and future releases

 Refer to [milestones](https://github.com/hugonteifeh/rosebox/milestones/) for information about releases and the [roadmap project](https://github.com/hugonteifeh/rosebox/projects/12) for roadmap.

 ## Contribute

-There are many way in which you can contribute:
+There are many ways in which you can contribute:

 * Submit a feature request.
 * Report a bug.